LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Can utilize λ for preprocessing (near real-time)
   * Input stream can be joined with a ref table in S3
   * Output results include streams/errors
-  * Can use either Kinesis Data Streams or Amazon Data Firehose to analyze data in kinesis
+  * Can use either Kinesis Data Streams or Amazon Data Firehose and inputs to analyze data in kinesis
   * Pay only for resources used, though that can end up not being cheap
   * Schema discovery
   * IAM permissions to access input(s)/output(s)